Limitations of Public Chest Radiography Datasets for Artificial Intelligence: Label Quality, Domain Shift, Bias and Evaluation Challenges: Empirical Analysis: Domain Shift

 \subsection{Model Architectures}

 We select backbone model architectures used by the best-performing submissions in the recent MICCAI CXR-LT challenge \cite{cxr-lt, physionet}, which emphasised imbalanced classification on MIMIC-CXR.
 The chosen models are ResNet50 \cite{resnet}, ResNet101 \cite{resnet}, ResNeXt101 \cite{resnext}, DenseNet161 \cite{dense}, ConvNeXt-S \cite{convs}, ConvNeXt-B \cite{convs}, and EfficientNetV2-S \cite{efficient}.
 This selection represents a diverse set of convolutional networks that have achieved state-of-the-art results in chest radiography tasks, and evaluating them directly allows us to test whether architecture choice impacts domain generalisability.
-All models were implemented in PyTorch and trained with cross-entropy loss using stochastic gradient descent optimisation (learning rate 0.001, momentum 0.9) for up to 50 epochs with early stopping enabled.
+All models were implemented in Pytorch and trained for up to 50 epochs with early stopping enabled.
+We use stochastic gradient descent (learning rate = 0.001, momentum = 0.9, weight decay = 0) with a batch size of 8 and cross-entropy loss.
+A fixed random seed of 34 was used for all runs.
+Training data was shuffled at each epoch, and model checkpoints were selected based on the minimum validation loss.